Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 - Open the VideoEventDetection folder
 - Click on the "Gradio App Link" file
 - Copy paste the link on your browser and try the prototype!

+## Conclusion
+Through the application of either transfer learning or a custom lightweight CNN architecture, the mobile app can achieve fully automatic and fast document scanning, rendering it a valuable tool for diverse user groups.